Betahistine Dihydrochloride 8mg Tablets

 receptor may be an important part of its mechanism of action.

-Betahistine dihydrochloride is completely absorbed after oral administration, and peak plasma concentrations of 14
+Betahistine dihydrochloride is completely absorbed after oral administration from all parts of the gastro-intestinal tract, and peak plasma concentrations of 14

 Betahistine dihydrochloride is eliminated by the kidney with 85 - 90% of the radioactivity of an 8 mg dose appearing in the urine over 56 hours.
 Maximum excretion rates are reached within 2 hours of administration.
 Plasma levels of the parent drug are below the limits of detection of the assay.